AfekhikuDonald/simple_shell/README.md

-This is an ALX project to create a simple bash shell
+This is an ALX project between MATTHEW KADEWOLE and AFEKHIKU DONALD to create a simole bash shell